Spontaneous Performance Procession

 Observations

-SPP can be a useful tool for butoh performances due to: (1) resonance; (2) being present; (3) breaking from past concepts of performance space; (4) group awareness.
+SPP can be a powerful tool for Butoh performance due to four key qualities: (1) resonant state; (2) group awareness; (3) breaking from past concepts of performance space; and (4) balancing fast-viewing culture with sustained engagement; and

 Future development